 Public health: Eating highly processed foods, consuming sugary drinks and a diet deficient in elements necessary for proper development are contributing to an epidemic of obesity and associated health problems among children in the US.
 With the support of University of California San Francisco’s Family Health Outcomes Project (FHOP), County Health and Human Services and other community members, TCK is working closely with its partner schools to analyze data to assess the impact that the transition to healthy, fresh food served in schools has on both minds and bodies.

 Food waste: Reducing food losses by just 15 percent translates to enough food to feed more than 25 million Americans every year.
-During the 2015 – 2016 school year, The Conscious Kitchen served 600+ students more than 120,000 chef prepared zero-waste FLOSN meals designed with student input which translates to less wasted food.
+During the 2016 – 2017 school year, The Conscious Kitchen served 540+ students daily more than 120,000 chef prepared zero-waste FLOSN meals, designed with student input.
+This translates to as much as 75% less food and packaging waste.
 Prior to TCK, students had been throwing significant amounts of pre-packaged heat and serve food served in traditional school lunch programs into the garbage, contributing to our already overfilled landfills.

-Strengthening local food systems and providing nutritious food to our children are unifying goals that bring people together.
+Strengthening local food systems and providing nutritious food to our children is our call to action.
 The Conscious Kitchen creates the intention and a structure that translates these ideas into action.